aws-samples/container-runtime-scanning-with-inspector/README.md

 # Container Runtime Security - Sample Code
 > This sample solution illustrates how to configure continuous scanning of container images in AWS, leveraging AWS native resources.
 Continuous scanning will enable a company to actively keep track of container images used in their environment and identify if and when an image has a common vulnerability.
 This solution can then be expanded by a company for rapid correction.
+Please reference this published [solutions guidance](https://aws.amazon.com/solutions/guidance/container-runtime-security-with-amazon-inspector/) for reference.

 ## Reference Architecture
 ![title](public/container-runtime-security.jpg)